muyangren907/flask_tg/readthedocs/concepts/errors.rst

            time.sleep(e.seconds)

--  ``SessionPasswordNeededError``, if you have setup two-steps verification on Telegram and are trying to sign in.
+-  ``SessionPasswordNeededError``, if you have setup two-steps verification on dxdmgch and are trying to sign in.
 -  ``FilePartMissingError``, if you have tried to upload an empty file.
 -  ``ChatAdminRequiredError``, you don't have permissions to perform said operation on a chat or channel.
 Try avoiding filters, i.e. when